Ndutu cranium: Controversy

-After Clarke’s analysis of the Ndutu skull, it was generally classified as Homo erectus.
+According to Clarke, the Ndutu skull seemed to form a link between Homo erectus and archaic Homo sapiens, due to it having certain features in common with both and was granted classification as Homo erectus.
 G. Philip Rightmire disagreed with this classification, and believed that its features suggested that it was more similar to the African fossils referred to as archaic Homo sapiens.
 According to Rightmire, the length and breadth dimensions of the Ndutu cranium are similar to earlier Homo erectus fossils from Koobi Fora and Illeret, while its size is more similar to OH 12 than OH 9.
 Based on the occipital morphology, mastoid shape, glenoid cavity, and tympanic plate of the Ndutu hominid, Rightmire claims that the fossil hominids it most resembles are Broken Hill, Elandsfontein, and other archaic Homo sapiens found in Africa.
 Chris Stringer classifies the cranium as belonging to Homo heidelbergensis/Homo rhodesiensis (a species considered to be intermediate between Homo erectus and Homo sapiens) rather than as early H. sapiens, but considers it to display a "more sapiens-like zygomaxillary morphology" than certain other examples of Homo rhodesiensis.
-In later work, he details it as a sole sister to the Neanderthal and another group containing the Steinheim skull, plus a group related to Homo antecessor, and Homo longi and Homo Sapiens.
+In later work, he details it as a sole sister to the Neanderthal and another group containing the Steinheim skull, plus a group related to Homo antecessor, Homo longi, and Homo sapiens, and Montiel and Lorenzo (2023) found very strong morphological similarity with SH 5.